Cindy and Barrett with RV in Montrose

 A shredded tire on our RV

-Plus, absolutely make sure you have insurance on your RV and your vehicle!
+Plus, ensure you have insurance on your RV and vehicle!
 We have everything bundled with Progressive.
 (Progressive offers full-timer RV insurance.
 More on that below.)

-However, even with insurance and warranty protection, there can be unexpected expenses you may have to cover or things you will have to pay for and later be reimbursed.
+However, even with insurance and warranty protection, unexpected expenses may arise, or you may have to pay for things you will later be reimbursed for.

 22. What does your miles per gallon situation look like with the truck and RV?